Shared and Delegated mailboxes can be of tremendous use to an organisation, so knowing how to accessing them is pretty important.

 What are they?

-Shared mailboxes are commonly used when a staff member leaves and someone else in the organisation needs access to their existing mail, but doesn't want to add to the size of their and delegated mailboxes are a great way
+Shared mailboxes are commonly used when a staff member leaves and someone else in the organisation needs access to their existing mail, but wants to keep the other mailbox separate.

-Delegate mailboxes are used when a number of staff members want to get email from a single account, and send as that account.
+Mailbox Delegation is used when one or more staff members want to get email from a single account, and send as that account.
 Things like order emails or support emails are commonly-used examples.

 How to access them?